MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 Ensure the application is correct from a software perspective.
 This involves:

-- **Source Code Analysis**: Perform static analysis to detect potential vulnerabilities, code quality issues, or compliance violations,
+- **Source Code Analysis**: Perform static analysis to detect potential vulnerabilities, code quality issues, or compliance violations.
+  For more information refer to :ref:`sonar_code_analysis`.
-- **Binary Code Verification**: Validate that the application's binary code is authentic and has not been tampered with during deployment,
+- **Binary Code Verification**: Validate that the application's binary code is authentic and has not been tampered with during deployment.
+  This tool is provided by MicroEJ and can be enabled during application build.
 - **Integrity Checking**: Verify that the deployed application matches the original submitted version using cryptographic hashes or digital signatures.

 See the ``Security Chapter`` of :ref:`vee_port_programming_pratices` for more information.